 - One of the most important outcomes of effective project scope management is that the deliverables match the stakeholder’s requirements.
 Therefore, it saves any shortcomings when it comes to project requirements.

-- Any unprecedented changes in either the project budget, requirements, deadlines, is easily dealt with the processes involved in each of the project scope management process.
+- Any unprecedented changes in either the project budget, requirements, or deadlines, is easily dealt with by the processes involved in each of the project scope management process.

 Project Scope Management Process